Most urbanized states in America

 - State's biggest land use: Grassland pasture and range (62.3% of state, 32.8 million acres)

 Approximately nine out of 10 residents live in an urban setting in Utah, one of the fastest-growing states in the nation.
-Much of the working population of some 1.6 million people live in cities and towns along the front range of the Wasatch Mountains, drawn there in large part by jobs in the state’s dynamic high-tech industry.
+Much of the working population live in cities and towns along the front range of the Wasatch Mountains, drawn there in large part by jobs in the state’s dynamic high-tech industry.

 You may also like: States with the most multi-generational households